 Yes, the beloved vegan hot dog street vending cart business is for sale.
-City Dogs is at an exciting stage of evolution–with at least two distinct avenues/strategies it can pursue–but I am not the person to do either of these.
-Over the past year I’ve become very busy with other projects and don’t have the time to give my all to City Dogs.
-It brings me great melancholy to let it go.
+City Dogs is at an exciting stage of evolution–with at least two distinct avenues/strategies it can pursue–but we are not the people to do either of these.
+Over the past year we’ve become very busy with other job opportunities and don’t have the time to give our all to City Dogs.
+It brings us great melancholy to let it go.

 Since 2009, City Dogs has operated as a micro-enterprise, rewarding its owners with modest income and a relatively easy, stress-free life.
 City Dogs is well past the point where it can evolve successfully into a small business, generating a lot more revenue than it does currently, but also requiring more time and attention.

 Avenue 1: growth strategy.
 City Dogs is beloved and recognized.
 Customers constantly beg for longer hours and more availability.
 City Dogs can become a vastly more robust profit generator, but it needs to expand–either with longer hours, a second cart, maybe even a fixed location (and keep the cart for weekend festivals, catering, etc.).
 City Dogs probably becomes an employer of several part-time employees.